pinxisimitu/MEMS_Microrobot_Library/README.md

 Ulf's work can be found on his github page here: https://github.com/ulfgri/gdsii-toolbox Or downloaded directly here: https://sites.google.com/site/ulfgri/numerical/gdsii-toolbox

+After installing ULF's gdsii-toolbox, clone this repository and run the tutorial.m script.

-This version of the Microrobot Library was built using version 141 of Ulf's gdsii-toolbox.
+Version 1 of the Microrobot Library was built using version 141 of Ulf's gdsii-toolbox.